 Full Description

-- Experience hands-on learning in both Canada and Italy with the pre-eminent Italian chef professors in the country.
+- experience hands-on learning in both Canada and Italy with pre-eminent Italian chef professors

-- Benefit from our partnership with ALMA, the world-famous Scuola Internazionale di Cucina Italiana, near Parma, Italy, which is one of Italy’s finest chef schools.
+- benefit from our partnership with ALMA, the world-famous Scuola Internazionale di Cucina Italiana, near Parma – one of Italy’s finest chef schools

-- Study in some of the best restaurants and hotels in Italy, where you will get attention, training and an inspiring experience.
+- study in top restaurants and hotels in Italy, where you will get attention, training and an inspiring experience

 Program Schedule